Richard Jomshof: Political career

 In 2012, he succeeded Kent Ekeroth as SD's spokesman on legal affairs, and in January 2015 he was elected as party secretary, succeeding Björn Söder.
 In 2021, he was appointed the SD's spokesman on education policy.

 Following the 2022 Swedish general election, Jomshof was appointed chairman of the Justice Committee in the Riksdag.
+In September 2024, he temporarily stepped down as chair of the Justice Committee after Swedish police announced an investigation into whether Jomshof republishing two image posts on X – from an account run by Indian satirist Imtiaz Mahmood which depicted caricatures of Muslim and Pakistani refugees as villains – constituted a hate crime following complaints from members of the justice committee.
+The Social Democrats, Left Party, Centre Party and Green Party all demanded Jomshof's resignation from the post.
+In his defense, Jomshof said that he had tweeted the cartoons as satire rather than to provoke hate.
+Jomshof was later reinstated as chairman of the justice committee after the preliminary investigation was dropped.
+The prosecutor in charge of the investigation – Joakim Zander – said the cartoons were not an "incitement against an ethnic group".

+In February 2025, Jomshof announced he would step down as chairman of the Justice Committee after citing his personal opposition to new restrictions on AR-15 rifles introduced by the Swedish government following the 2025 Risbergska school shooting.
+The Sweden Democrat leadership announced the party would vote in favour of new laws favouring restrictions on semi-automatic weapon ownership whereas Jomshof and other leading SD parliamentarians said they were opposed to the new restrictions citing the impact it could have on hunters and farmers.
+He was replaced by Henrik Vinge.

 Political beliefs

+Personal beliefs

+Jomshof has cited Winston Churchill, Carl Gustaf Emil Mannerheim, Per Albin Hansson and the Dalai Lama as his political role models.
+He has stated that his most important issues in politics are harsher punishments for serious crimes, more restrictions on immigration, expanding nuclear power, reforms to Sweden's education system, an exit from the EU and creating a Nordic defense alliance.
+He is also an atheist.

+Domestic politics

 Jomshof has served as the SD's policy spokesman on school policies.
 He has called for teachers to take on non-pedagogical tasks while increasing the number of nurses and mental health councilors working with schools.
 He also believes Swedish should remain the official language within the state school system.
-Jomshof also said that he previously was a political liberal and that much of his current beliefs and decision to join the SD were formed after working in Swedish schools in the late 1980s and stating that he was already witnessing issues surrounding discipline, language and cultural segregation between immigrants and Swedes.
+Jomshof also said that he previously was a political liberal and supported open borders, but much of his current beliefs and decision to join the SD were formed after working in Swedish schools in the late 1980s and stating that he was already witnessing issues surrounding discipline, language and cultural segregation between immigrants and Swedes.
+Jomshof has called for a more restrictive immigration policy.